Enrolment

 Children from our preschool go to a number of different schools, however most attend one of the following schools:

-Q: My family really needs a place in Red Group.
+Q: My family really needs a place in a specific colour group.
 How can I ensure I am allocated our group preference?

 Q: I’m interested in your 3YO/4YO program next year.
-How do I enroll?
+How do I enrol?
 What are the session times and fees?

 Banyule Council manages all enrolments for 3yo and 4yo preschool and you can find a link to that information on enrolment here: